Leonard Boswell: National security

 In 2001 Boswell voted for the USA PATRIOT Act, and for its reauthorization in 2005.

 In 2008 he supported passing the FISA bill granting telecommunications companies immunity from prosecution for their involvement in warrantless wiretapping of American citizens.
 He sent a letter to Speaker Pelosi encouraging her not to fight the bill.
 He voted for the final House version of the bill once he was convinced it provided adequate protection for telecom companies.

 Gun rights

 Boswell, a strong proponent of gun rights in a state that supports the issue, wrote an op-ed in the local Council Bluffs newspaper criticizing Mitt Romney for flip-flopping on the issue of gun rights, an issue supported by local Iowans.

-During Boswell's 2010 re-election campaign, his views on gun rights and armed self-defense earned him an "A" rating from the National Rifle Association's Political Victory Fund, which endorsed him over his (also "A"-rated) Republican rival.
+During Boswell's 2010 re-election campaign, his views on gun rights and armed self-defense earned him an "A" rating from the NRA Political Victory Fund, which endorsed him over his (also "A"-rated) Republican rival.